 Widener’s service learning courses, as taught by our faculty, provide innovative opportunities to be of service to individuals, public schools, public service agencies, and nonprofit organizations within our partnership network.

-Service learning courses are offered every semester.
-A sample of past service learning courses include:
+Service-learning courses are offered every semester.
+A sample of service-learning courses include:

 Dean Fred Akl

 Professor Fred A. Akl, dean of the School of Engineering, discusses his work with NASA during the STS-63 and STS-71 space shuttle missions.

 At the Health Annex